bparanj/crystal/programming/rails/richard-notes.md

 ## Reproducing Bugs

-1. Missing expected vs actual result
+1. Missing expected vs  result

 Explain to the poster the importance of reproducing an issue and that the behavior they are describing is unclear.